irezystible/620project/README.md

 * Parents
   * Goals: Use the app as a fun learning tool for sighted or visually impaired child
   * Worries: May not be fully accessible for a child's specific impairment
-  * Ideas:
   * How to involve them: Get some input on what typically is missing in terms of accessibility in an app.
 Ask the parents what their child needs in order to perform their best.

 * Teachers
   * Goals: Use the app to get children more motivated to learn math
   * Worries: The problems may be too easy/too complex for different users
-  * Ideas:
   * How to involve them: Get ideas on specific problems that appear in classroom exercises.
 Learn what topics students typically have trouble in.

 * Investors
   * Goals: Generate income by involving a new group of potential customers
   * Worries: The game may not be appealing enough to warrant downloads
-  * Ideas:
   * How to involve them: Ideas on proper marketing and design concepts that typically go well with a lot of users.

+* Classmates
+  * Goals: Expand knowledge about accessible apps
+  * Worries: Upon learning information about accessible design, they might not have the time to modify their projects to be more accessible
+  * How to involve them: Discussion board on myCourses

 Update all the stakeholders regularly on different significant changes in the prototype.
-This will be done through e-mail.
+This will be done through e-mail and discussion boards.

 ## Group Rules